CloudNativeSDWAN/cnwan-operator/docs/advanced_installation.md

 You need to have the following:

-* access to a Kubernetes cluster running at least version `1.11.3` and [kubeconfig](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) properly set up
+* access to a Kubernetes cluster running at least version `1.11.3` and [kubeconfig](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) properly set up.

+Depending on the service registry you chose:

+* For Google Service Directory:
   * a Project in [Google Cloud](https://console.cloud.google.com/) with [Service Directory](https://cloud.google.com/service-directory) enabled
   * a [Google Cloud Service Account](https://cloud.google.com/iam/docs/service-accounts) with at least role `roles/servicedirectory.editor`.
+* For etcd:
+  * a working and reachable etcd cluster, if you don't have any [follow this guide](./etcd/demo_cluster_setup.md)
+  * optional: user credentials for etcd

 ### Software